vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 We will do the same for the other LSP servers.

 After creating the previous `lua_ls.lua` file, we should have the LSP for Lua up and running.
 We can check that with `:checkhealth lsp`.
+Don't forget to add `require('lsp')` to your `init.lua`.

 #### Completion